 I want to leave Sixth Form…

 You will need to make an immediate appointment with Miss Hackett.
-If you do leave you will receive support and guidance from your tutor, Mrs Garvey, Miss Winwood or Miss Hackett, who will be able to assist you in your transition to an alternative post 16 provider.
+If you do leave you will receive support and guidance from your tutor, head of year, Miss Winwood or Miss Hackett, who will be able to assist you in your transition to an alternative post 16 provider.

 At Fortis Academy we see education as a moral purpose.
-Sometimes students cannot continue with courses due to a variety of reasons, and so, the Work Related Learning Team and the Sixth Form leaders will work with parents and students to explore other post-16 options.
-In 2017-18, the retention rate (the number of students who reach the end of their main programme of study) in Year 12 was 83%, a lower figure than normal which we have addressed by making improvements to our recruitment processes and admissions requirements.
-The retention rate in Year 13 was 97%.
+Sometimes students cannot continue with courses due to a variety of reasons, and so, the Work-Related Learning Team and the Sixth Form leaders will work with parents and students to explore other post-16 options.

 The Government Bursary Scheme is designed to help the most vulnerable 16-19 year olds in full time education.
 The scheme is funded by the Education Funding Agency to provide assistance to those students whose access to, or completion of, education is inhibited by financial constraints or barriers.
 The scheme is made up of two parts: a ‘Guaranteed Bursary’ payment of £1,200 to a small group of the most vulnerable students and a discretionary fund for schools, colleges and training providers to distribute.